iabdullah215/INE-Labs/thm.Blue.md

 ## Walkthrought:

-The machine will find the machine [here](https://tryhackme.com/r/room/blue).
+You can find the machine [here](https://tryhackme.com/r/room/blue).

 ### Recon: